nadeenAlshibil/Azure-Networking/README.md

 You may need to inspect or block traffic from clients to the services exposed via private endpoints.
 Complete this inspection by using Azure Firewall or a third-party network virtual appliance.

 The following limitations apply:
+- Private Endpoint supports **TCP** and **UDP** traffic only.
+See [Private Endpoint FAQ](https://learn.microsoft.com/en-us/azure/private-link/private-link-faq#do-private-endpoints-support-icmp-traffic-)
+- Private Endpoint do not support NSG flow logs.
+It means that Traffic Analysis do not work.
+See [Doc](https://learn.microsoft.com/en-us/azure/network-watcher/network-watcher-nsg-flow-logging-overview#traffic-across-a-private-link).
+- Private endpoint automatically creates a /32 route propagated to the VNet it resides in and other peered VNets.
+[Details](https://msandbu.org/private-endpoints-snat-udr-and-azure-firewall/).
 - Network security groups (NSG) are bypassed by traffic coming from private endpoints
 - User-defined routes (UDR) are bypassed by traffic coming from private endpoints.
 User-defined routes can be used to override 	traffic destined for the private endpoint.
 - A single route table can be attached to a subnet